Monday: Closed

 Sunday: 12:00 – 13:30

-An Epicurean Invitation at the Gates of the Munster Valley
+An invitation to epicurean delights at the gateway to the Munster Valley

-At the entrance of the Munster Valley, this “new inn” is a former post house renovated to new.
-On the ground floor, an Alsatian bistro serves lunch on weekdays.
-Upstairs, there’s a gourmet restaurant in a beautiful dining room topped with beams.
+At the entrance to the Munster valley, this “new inn” is a refurbished former coaching inn.
+On the first floor, an Alsatian bistro serves lunch on weekdays.
+Upstairs, you’ll find a gourmet restaurant in a beautiful beamed dining room.

 The product, for the love of taste.
-This is how the cuisine of La Nouvelle Auberge could be summarized, inspired above all by the joy of flavors.
-Everything converges towards this quest where ingredients are naturally the primary source of inspiration.
-Their respect, combined with a mastery of gastronomic know-how and rigorous learning, forms the guiding thread of an authentic cuisine.
+That’s how La Nouvelle Auberge’s cuisine could be summed up, inspired above all by the joy of flavors.
+Everything converges towards this quest, with ingredients naturally the primary source of inspiration.
+Respect for them, combined with a mastery of gastronomic savoir-faire and rigorous training, are the guiding principles of our authentic cuisine.

-A culinary identity that is understood in light of the terroir the Chef works with: Alsace and more particularly, the Munster Valley, a preserved natural setting, are a source of inspiration, a rootedness that Bernard Leray deeply respects because “one must always know where one is”.
-His cuisine is a very personal interpretation where terroir coexists with a gastronomic culture of excellence.
+A culinary identity that can be understood in the light of the terroir that the Chef works with: Alsace and, more particularly, the Vallée de Munster, a setting of unspoiled nature, are a source of inspiration, a rootedness that Bernard Leray deeply respects, because “you always have to know where you are”.
+His cuisine is a highly personal interpretation in which the terroir coexists with a gastronomic culture of excellence.

-Between Colmar and Munster, at La Nouvelle Auberge, the chef and the entire team naturally draw from this proximity, a soul, products, and a unique terroir that are found in the plate, in the glass, and in the refined setting with natural colors.
+Between Colmar and Munster, at La Nouvelle Auberge, the chef and his team naturally draw on this proximity, a soul, products and a singular terroir that can be found on the plate, in the glass and in the refined, natural-colored setting.

 Terrasse